Treaty on the Prohibition of Nuclear Weapons: Elsewhere

-Implementation
+Implementation of the treaty

 Article 8 of the treaty stipulates that following entry into effect, the States Parties to the treaty shall hold meetings to promote collective actions on their part to achieve the treaty's objectives.
 It also stipulates that the first such conference is to take place within a year from its entry into effect.
-Accordingly, the first Meeting of States Parties was initially scheduled for by January 2022, following Austria's offer to host, but the meeting was subsequently rescheduled for 22-24 March 2022, and then postponed again until sometime between May and July 2022.
+Accordingly, the first Meeting of States Parties was initially scheduled for by January 2022, following Austria's offer to host, but the meeting was subsequently rescheduled for 22–24 March 2022, and then postponed again until sometime between May and July 2022.
 The scheduled meeting was eventually opened in Vienna on June 21, 2022, and ended on June 23.
 It adopted a declaration and a plan of action to facilitate greater disarmament.
 The plan of action called for joint efforts to be done with the Red Cross and NGOs to lead as many governments as possible to accede to the treaty or to other treaties relating to disarmament or banning nuclear tests.

+A second meeting of states parties took place November 27-December 1, 2023 in New York.

+A third meeting of states parties was held on March 3–7, 2025 in New York.